nichttoxisch/6502/README.md

 ```

 From there you start in Wozmon.
-From the type the following expression to enter MS Basic:
+From there type the following expression to enter MS Basic:
 ```console
 8000 R
 ```